 - A free hand.
 Always keep one hand on your baby.
 On a changing table, use the safety strap as well.

-- A sink or shallow plastic basin to hold the water.
+- A sink or shallow basin to hold the water.
 Run warm water into the basin or sink.
 Check the water temperature with your hand to make sure it's not too hot.

-When you clean your baby's body, plain water is usually OK.
-If your baby is smelly or dirty, use a mild moisturizing soap.
+To clean your baby's body, use a dampened washcloth dipped in plain or soapy water.
+If you use soap, make sure it's mild and moisturizing.
 Pay special attention to creases under the arms, behind the ears, around the neck and in the diaper area.
 Also wash between your baby's fingers and toes.

 What type of baby tub is best?

 Once your baby is ready for a bath, you might use a plastic tub or the sink.
 Line the tub or sink with a clean towel.
 Gather the supplies you'd use for a sponge bath, a cup of rinsing water and baby shampoo, if needed, ahead of time.
 This will allow you to keep one hand on the baby at all times.
 Never leave your baby alone in the water.

 How much water should I put in the tub?